PrajwalRLJagtap/Appp-vs-Website-/README.md

 The company is trying to decide whether to focus their efforts on their mobile app experience or their website.

 Click [here](https://github.com/PrajwalRLJagtap/Appp-vs-Website-/blob/main/App_vs_Website_Performance_Comparision.ipynb) for the code and Data visualization
-The company is trying to decide whether to focus their efforts on their mobile app experience or their website.

 ![enter image description here](https://www.thebudgetfashionista.com/wp-content/uploads/2017/02/Depositphotos_87895272_m-2015.jpg.webp)